 Students at Canyon Heights Academy attend weekly Art Class as part of their regular academic program.
-Students explore art production, art history, art appreciation and art criticism.
+Students explore art production, art history, art appreciation, and art criticism.
 As a result, students are able to cultivate the essential skills needed for them to both appreciate and practice art.

 Students explore a variety of art mediums and processes as they develop and evaluate their ideas through the use of the design process.
-Students learn to apply to elements of art and principles of design into personal works of art.
+Students learn to apply the elements of art and principles of design into personal works of art.

-Instruction in the younger grades focus on fundamentals including a concentration on line, shape and form.
-The first step involves learning the basics in line technique, shape, simple and complex patterning, perspective and shading.
+Instruction in the younger grades focus on fundamentals including a concentration on line, shape, and form.
+The first step involves learning the basics in line technique, shape, simple and complex patterning, perspective, and shading.
 They also learn basic versions of the elements of art and principles of design.

-Students in Grade 5 receive more intensive instruction in the elements of art and principles of design.
+Students in grade 5 receive more intensive instruction in the elements of art and principles of design.
 Elements are the building blocks used to create a work of art.
 Principles are how the design elements are used.

-Middle School students are assigned more special projects using the elements and principles of design mastered in previous years.
-Middle School projects focus on a particular element or principle, broken down through small exercises and then used in a final project.
+Middle school students are assigned more special projects using the elements and principles of design mastered in previous years.
+Middle school projects focus on a particular element or principle, broken down through small exercises, and then used in a final project.

 After mastery of the basics, students explore different mediums, both traditional and non-traditional.
-Traditional media include watercolor, chalk pastel, oil pastel and paint.
-Middle School explores an even greater variety including mixed mediums and the iPad!
+Traditional media include watercolor, chalk pastel, oil pastel, and paint.
+Middle school explores an even greater variety including mixed mediums and the iPad!

 The study of music allows every student at Canyon Heights Academy the opportunity to develop music skills, an appreciation for music and the arts.
-Students participate in the music program through use of self-discipline, concentration, commitment, teamwork, coordination of motor skills, visual and auditory development, positive self-image, listening skills, self-expression and creativity.
-Students will develop an appreciation of music through hands-on experiences and listening to foster creative awareness, enjoyment of the arts and exposure to a wide-range of musical styles.
+Students participate in the music program through use of self-discipline, concentration, commitment, teamwork, coordination of motor skills, visual and auditory development, positive self-image, listening skills, self-expression, and creativity.
+Students will develop an appreciation of music through hands-on experiences and listening to foster creative awareness, enjoyment of the arts, and exposure to a wide-range of musical styles.

 The music curriculum represents what we expect children to achieve at various levels of their education, kindergarten through eighth grade.
 Students will develop their musical knowledge and skills as the material presented becomes more complex.

-- sing, alone and with others, different genres and musical styles
+- Sing, alone and with others, different genres and musical styles

-- play different instruments, alone and with others
+- Play different instruments, alone and with others

-- compose and arrange music
+- Compose and arrange music

-- evaluate and analyze music and performances
+- Evaluate and analyze music and performances

-- listen to, discern and describe music and its components
+- Listen to, discern, and describe music and its components

-- improvise melodies, variations and accompaniments
+- Improvise melodies, variations and accompaniments

-- read and notate music
+- Read and notate music

 The K-5 Physical Education curriculum at Canyon Heights Academy is derived from the SPARK (Sports, Play and Active Recreation for Kids) Physical Education program, considered an “exemplary program” of the US Department of Education.

-- physical activity to improve and/or maintain their physical health and well being
+- Physical activity to improve and/or maintain their physical health and well being

-- application of skills acquired in class and the seeking of opportunities outside of school as part of a healthy lifestyle
+- Application of skills acquired in class and the seeking of opportunities outside of school as part of a healthy lifestyle

 Learning a second language is an important part of the curriculum at Canyon Heights Academy.